Wednesday, 20 September 2017

 This was the birthplace in 1917 of Dr Brendan O’Regan, who had the vision for developing much of the Shannon Region.

-Ieverstown House, on the opposite corner of Fair Green, is a detached five-bay two-storey house with dormer attic, built around 1840, that seems to be crumbling but must have been an attractive townhouse in the past.
+Ieverstown House, on the opposite corner of Fair Green, is a detached five-bay two-storey Georgian townhouse with a dormer attic.
+It was built around 1730-1770, and although it now seems to be crumbling it must have been an attractive townhouse in the past.

 The Mill Bar on Frederick Square dates from around 1770, but has a stone plaque reading ‘Frederick Square 1733.’